Theothermike5544/Employee-Tracker/README.md

 ## Description

-In Module 12's Challenge, I designed and built a viable solution for managing a company's employees using node, inquirer, console.table and MySQL.
+In Module 12's Challenge, I designed and built a viable solution for managing a company's employees using node, inquirer, console.table and MySQL2.
 The following functions in this application include:

-1. Viewing all Employees, Roles, or Departments  /br
+1. Viewing all Employees, Roles, or Departments  </br>
-2. Searching for Employees by Manager  /br
+2. Searching for Employees by Manager  </br>
-3. Updating Employees Roles or Manager  /br
+3. Updating Employees Roles or Manager  </br>
-4. Adding Employee, Role, or Department  /br
+4. Adding Employee, Role, or Department  </br>
-5. Removing Employee, Role, or Department  /br
+5. Removing Employee, Role, or Department  </br>
-6. Viewing Department's total utilized budget  /br
+6. Viewing Department's total utilized budget  </br>

 ## Table of Contents
   * [Installation](#installation)